DFE-Digital/prepare-academy-transfers/README.md

 - `TRAMS_API_KEY` - The API key for the TRAMS API
 - `TRAMS_API_BASE` - The base URL for the TRAMS API (with trailing slash)

+The following user secret is required for the landing page to be able to navigate to the Conversions service:

+- `ServiceLink:TransfersUrl` - The URL for the Conversions service.

 ### Redis

 When running Redis locally, you may find it easier to run inside docker, this can be done via the following command: